Olle Karlsson

-Olle Karlsson (born 9 April 1969) is a Swedish professional golfer.
+Olle Karlsson (born 9 April 1969) is a Swedish professional golfer and European Tour player.
+In 1998, he won the Open Novotel Perrier (with Jarmo Sandelin) and was runner-up at the English Open.

+Amateur career

+Karlsson lost the final of the 1987 Spanish International Amateur Championship to Michael Quirke of Ireland.

+In 1988 he appeared in the PLM Open, a European Tour event held at Flommen Golf Club, where he made the cut and tied for 19th.

+Professional career

-Karlsson turned professional in 1989 and joined the Challenge Tour where he won the 1993 Ramlösa Open.
-Between 1993 and 2002 he played over 200 events on the European Tour, finishing top-10 12 times, despite being plagued for years by injuries sustained in a serious car accident in February 1994.
+Karlsson turned professional in 1989 and joined the Swedish Golf Tour and the Challenge Tour, where he won the 1993 Ramlösa Open.
+Playing on the Asia Golf Circuit, he tied for 3rd at the Philippine Open in 1992.

+Between 1993 and 2002 Karlsson played over 200 events on the European Tour, finishing top-10 fifteen times, despite being plagued for years by injuries sustained in a serious car accident in February 1994.

 Karlsson won the 1998 Open Novotel Perrier with Jarmo Sandelin, an unofficial money event on the European Tour.
 He was runner-up at the 1998 English Open behind Lee Westwood, and finished third at the 1995 Jersey Open and the 1996 Johnnie Walker Classic in Singapore.

+He made the cut at The Open Championship twice, in 1993 at Royal St George's Golf Club and in 1995 at the Old Course at St Andrews.

-He peaked at 165 on the Official World Golf Ranking in 2001.
+In 2001, after he finished 5th in the British Masters at Woburn and 4th in the Benson & Hedges International Open at The Belfry, Karlsson peaked at 164 on the Official World Golf Ranking.

+Karlsson retired from tour after the 2002 season.
+Making three appearances on the 2007 Swedish Golf Tour, he lost a playoff at the Swedish PGA Championship to Rikard Karlberg.